Vyral/natasha-greenhalgh-recruiting/_posts/2019-04-18-how-to-reach-out-to-your-sphere-of-influence.md

 **We’re not as much focused on the content as we are about consistency and frequency.** The intentional activity behind it is what creates business.

 If you’re a real estate agent, you probably have your name, phone number, and title in your signature.
-You don’t have to run around and ask everyone who they know who wants to buy and sell as long as you’re making frequent touches.
+You don’t have to run around and ask everyone about potential buyers and sellers as long as you’re making frequent touches.

 One thing we do is called Friendsday Wednesday.
 This week, we’re writing personalized notes every day to people in our SOI.
 I have one gal who is writing a joke, and that’s the only thing that she’s putting.
 No business card, no ad.
 The endgame is to have people think about you when they think about real estate.